DuckingElias/prisy/README.md

 # Prisy

-Prisy: An all purspose bot that keeps other bots in prison (because its so good)
+Prisy: An all purspose bot that keeps other bots in prison (because its so good :D)

 ## Prerequisites